lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 affected rows are initially set to -1 when they are affected and then a method is created which moves them to the end.
 While printing the resulting matrix, we are ignoring the cells that are set to -1 and printing only cells that have a value different than -1.

+Exercise 08 - The Heigan Dance
+-

+Exercise 09 - Parking System
+-

+Simulating a parking lot by using 2 dimensional array.
+Going over a lot of iterations and if-else statements to find out if the desired stop is empty and if it is not empty, to find the best empty spot according to the rules.